ondrej-vana/sql-projects/PostgreSQL.md

-# Ondřej Váňa's PostgreSQL Portfolio
+# Cleaning Data and Analysis in PostgreSQL

 Examples of queries from my projects demonstrating data cleaning, transformation, and analysis, with inline comments to explain them.